 Companion Planting

-- Edging and Groundcover: Ursinia can be used as an edging plant along garden borders or paths where it will have a big impact with its bright blooms.
+- Edging and Groundcover: Ursinia works well as an edging plant along the borders or paths of gardens.
+The bright flowers make a real impact on anyone walking through.

 Seasonal Care